Helena Arkansas LSAT Prep Courses

 - Eighty hours of in-class instruction

-- Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test
+- Instructors who have scored in at least the 98th percentile on an actual Law School Admission Test

-- The complete set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 6500 total)
+- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 8000 real LSAT questions

-- Four proctored (and eleven additional) full-length diagnostic exams with comprehensive performance analyses available for each
+- Six proctored (and nine additional) full-length diagnostic exams and access to comprehensive score analyses for each

-- Rigorous homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic question type classification for all real LSAT questions
+- Comprehensive homework assignments that contain real LSAT questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic categorization of every question type for every released LSAT question

 - Access to TestMasters’ proven methods and techniques